Declan Costello: Attorney General of Ireland

-When Fine Gael returned to government in 1973, Costello was appointed Attorney General of Ireland under Taoiseach Liam Cosgrave.
+When Fine Gael returned to government in 1973, Costello was appointed Attorney General under Taoiseach Liam Cosgrave.
 By focusing on his successes in the legal profession, Cosgrave was able to prevent Costello from holding a ministry without dismissing him out of hand.
-Regardless, Costello accepted the position, even though it actually meant he would earn less money than if he continued his private law practice.
+Regardless, Costello accepted the position, even though it meant he would earn less money than if he continued his private law practice.
 As per the custom in Ireland, Costello as Attorney General rarely spoke in the Dáil.
 However, he was influential amongst the cabinet, where his views were held in high regard by the minister for foreign affairs Garret FitzGerald, and members of Labour, such as Justin Keating who was the minister for industry and commerce.

-In his role as attorney general, Costello took part in the negotiations for the Sunningdale Agreement.
+As attorney general, Costello took part in the negotiations for the Sunningdale Agreement.
 Costello took his cues from John Hume, the leader of the Social Democratic and Labour Party, the main nationalist party in Northern Ireland at the time, and like Hume was successful in pushing for very capable all-Ireland establishments.
 When the agreement was challenged as unconstitutional, it was Costello's role to defend it.
 He did so successfully in the courts, but his ultra-aggressive defence of it contributed to the disdain in which Unionists held it, and in turn, they would cause the collapse of the agreement in early 1974.

-Costello pushed, unsuccessfully, for family law in Ireland to be updated so that it would be more sympathetic to forsaken wives, mothers who were not married, and out of wedlock-born children, as well as other more liberal values.
-In 1974, he also was the main person to promote a bill that would have liberalised the purchase of contraceptives in Ireland by allowing married couples to access them without barrier.
+Costello pushed, unsuccessfully, for family law in Ireland to be updated so that it would be more sympathetic to forsaken wives, mothers who were not married, and out-of-wedlock-born children, as well as other more liberal values.
+In 1974, he also was the main person to promote a bill that would have liberalised the purchase of contraceptives in Ireland by allowing married couples to access them without barriers.
 However, the bill failed when six members of Fine Gael, including most prominently of all Taoiseach Liam Cosgrave, voted against it.